avalon60/OraTAPI/README.md

 Note that OraTAPI updates the file after each run and all settings are normalised to either `True` or `False`.

+The `Domain` column is provided so that table domain mappings can be recorded.
+These are then automatically substituted to the %table_domain_lc% substitution string in the templates.

 ### PI (Personal Information) Columns & Logging
 If you wish to avoid logging PI data, you can leverage the pi_columns.csv file to achieve this.